isaacchansky/housingilab/README.md

 ### To swap out images
 You will see images linked within the markdown files for various lessons.
 These images are stored in the `images/` direcotry.
+For images within the 'lesson' content we want a maximum width of 1000px and run the images through something like [imageoptim](https://imageoptim.com/mac) to ensure they are optimized for web to load as fast as possible.

 ## To deploy